syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 }

 /// <summary>
-/// Execute method gets called based on the return value of CanExecute method.
-If CanExecute returns false, Execute method will not be executed.
+/// The Execute method is called based on the return value of the CanExecute method.
+If CanExecute returns false, the Execute method will not be executed.
 /// </summary>
 /// <param name="obj">ListView is passed as default parameter.</param>
 private async void LoadMoreItems(object obj)